PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Let's test our the front end.
+Let's test our front end.

 ![](./images/005-test-error.gif)

-Nice we are able to check if we have proper Url or ID.
+Nice, we can check if we have the proper Url or ID.

-Now let's navigate to our route handler at `src/app/api/summarize/route.ts` and add a check to check if user is logged in and has available credits.
+Now, let's navigate to our route handler at `src/app/api/summarize/route.ts` and add a check to check if a user is logged in and has available credits.

-First import the following helper methods.
+First, import the following helper methods.

 ```ts
 import { getUserMeLoader } from "@/data/services/get-user-me-loader";
 import { getAuthToken } from "@/data/services/get-token";
 ```

-And the following lines inside the `POST` function.
+And the following lines are inside the `POST` function.

 ```ts
 export async function POST(req: NextRequest) {